Debian-Community/Code-of-Conduct/README.md

 ### 4. Expectation of Conduct & Discourse

 Debian Community aims to be a server for high-quality discourse and support, and thus we will emphasize that you only contribute or participate in our community servers with the expectation that low quality or low effort content is discouraged outside of our `memes` channel.
 For example, we are not going to demand that you only just post or start technical discussion, but posting something that does not make sense to post (for instance, posting animal noises, seeking to troll, incoherent spam, miscellaneous forms of brainrot, etc) is discouraged and moderation action make take place if a user continues to engage in it.
+It is suggested that embed images be limited to 1 every two minutes for users that have access to such.
+This helps keep conversations on track and reduces spam.

 We do require that all communication in this community be in English; we don't have the resources available to moderate non-English conversation.

+The #quick-questions and #debian-support channels are volunteer help only, and are serviced by people who do so out of the joy of helping others.
+You may not repeatedly ping individual users for help or excessively ask for help in non-support channels.
+Please be patient with those who assist you, as the server at large does not owe any technical assistance to anyone.

 A user will be warned in tickets for first offense depending followed by a time-out at the input of the moderator or admin delivering a time-out.
 Expulsion from the community servers will be a last resort if behavior persists after the time-out.